Paramount+: Launch

 On November 27, 2022, the director of the Swiss branch of Canal+ Group announced that Paramount+ will be launching in French-speaking Switzerland on December 1, 2022.

 Meanwhile, Paramount+ was released in other territories in Europe as SkyShowtime, beginning with replacing Paramount+ in the Nordics on September 20, 2022, launching in October 25 of same year, in the Netherlands and Portugal, afterwards in the former Yugoslav countries (except North Macedonia) on December 14 of that same year, and on February 14, 2023, in the rest of Central and Eastern Europe.
 SkyShowtime finished its expansion by releasing in Spain and Andorra on February 28, 2023, with its content later being incorporated as part of more expensive packages in the Spanish TV operator Movistar Plus+ at the beginning of 2024.

 Paramount+ had originally announced intentions of launching in Southeast Asia, Taiwan, Hong Kong, Africa, and the MENA in 2023, but after the end of SkyShowtime's expansion in early 2023, the majority of these plans seem to have been scaled back or postponed, with Paramount Global opting to make Paramount+ available in new regions through partnerships with existing pay TV operators instead of expanding the reach of the standalone streaming platform.

 In Belgium some titles from Paramount+ were made available exclusively on Streamz in 2022.
 In November 2023, the deal with Paramount & Streamz was expanded so that a large part of the Paramount+ catalog would gradually become available on Streamz from December 22, 2023.

 Paramount+ was launched in Japan on December 6, 2023, as an additional VOD hub for Japanese operators J:COM and Wowow via their respective VOD services.
 The hub was also made available on Amazon Prime Video and Lemino in 2024 and 2025 respectively.
+However, following an announcement on February 18, 2026, citing circumstances of the rights holder, the service officially ended across all four local platforms on March 31, 2026.
 Similar plans were announced for Greece, in this case via the Greek cable operator Cosmote TV, with Paramount+ content becoming available on April 22, 2024, across the Cosmote Cinema channels and on demand.

 A deal was eventually signed for distribution of Paramount+ in the MENA with beIN Media Group on October 22, 2024, with Paramount+ content now being present in the beIN's television channels, like beIN Series.
 This deal was also expanded into beIN's operations in Turkey on February 25, 2025.

-Additionally, Paramount+ was also announced for the Philippines as a content hub on TAP DMV's OTT platform Blast TV which was launched on May 23, 2025, and is set to relaunch in South Korea under the new partnership with Coupang Play in 2025.
+Additionally, Paramount+ was also announced for the Philippines as a content hub on TAP DMV's OTT platform Blast TV which was launched on May 23, 2025, and relaunched in South Korea under the new partnership with Coupang Play in 2025.